sreeram2001/ReactJS/Notes/React Router/React_Router.md

 We Route to the path mentioned in the tag, Here '/' path Means our Home Page

-6. When the User visits this '/' Route, we display the Home component to them.
+6. When the User visits this '/' Route, we display the Home component to them :

   <div className="content">
   <Switch>